 - In a separate bowl, whisk together the flour, sugar, baking soda, baking powder, and salt.
 Pour in the wet ingredients and stir to combine.
 Allow batter to rest for at least 10 minutes.

 - Once the batter is mixed, set a non-stick skillet over medium heat.
-Add 1 TBSP of butter to the pan (or lightly coat with baking spray).
+Add 1 tablespoon of butter to the pan (or lightly coat with baking spray).

 - Use a ½ cup measure to portion out batter, one pancake at a time, into preheated pan.
 Cook the pancake until bubbles begin forming over the entire surface of the pancake and edges appear to begin drying out.
 Flip the pancake and cook for another 2 minutes, or until deeply golden brown and cooked through.